Georgia Solar Panels

 Georgia Solar Incentives

-Georgia homeowners can take advantage of several solar incentives in Georgia that help reduce the overall cost of going solar.
+Georgia homeowners have access to a range of solar incentives in Georgia — including state tax exemptions and utility rebates — that can meaningfully reduce the cost of going solar.

-The federal 30% residential tax credit was eliminated by the Big Beautiful Bill.
-State and local incentives still exist.
-With a LightReach lease, Palmetto handles the commercial tax credit and passes those savings through lower monthly payments.
+Note: The federal 30% residential solar tax credit was eliminated by the Big Beautiful Bill.
+State and utility incentives still apply.
+With a LightReach lease, Palmetto handles the commercial tax credit and passes savings through via lower monthly payments.

 | Incentive | Type | Description | Source |